Eklavya-11/PG-Extension/README.md

 # PG-Extension
 Extension i finished on May,2022 for pg

-Made a repo here so i dont forgot about publishing this work on chrome.
+Made a repo here so i dont forgot about updating .

 -------------